Mark Reid, Marriage & Family Therapist

 After a Few Weeks

 If you aren’t feeling a connection to your therapist or the changes you want to feel, you may want to talk about this with your therapist.
-This can feel a bit awkward or uncomfortable, but therapists have these conversations often.
+This can feel really uncomfortable, but therapists have these conversations often.
 If there’s an issue that can be addressed, they may want to address it with you.